cyberark/epv-api-scripts/Get Accounts/README.md

 ```powershell
 Update-Account.ps1 -PVWAURL https://mydomain.com/PasswordVault -AuthMethod cyberark -ICSVPath <Path to the report CSV> -ParameterNames "DataCenter","Building","ApplicationName" -ParameterValues "Washington","B1","FinancialApp"
 ```
-The account will update the Properties with their values according to the order they were entered DataCenter = Washington
+Accounts will update the Properties with their values according to the order they were entered DataCenter = Washington
 Building = B1
 ApplicationName = FinancialApp